Together We'll Soar

 Will there be changes to your staff?

-Who will be the President/CEO of the combined entities?
+Who is the President/CEO of the combined entities?

 Sandy Jelinski is the President & CEO of Lake Michigan Credit Union.
-Roy Hellwege will remain with the company and serve as President of the Central Florida Region.
+Roy Hellwege has remained with the company and serves as President of the Central Florida Region.

-Where will the headquarters be of the credit union?
+Where is the headquarters of the credit union?

-The headquarters of our credit union will remain in Grand Rapids, Michigan (Lake Michigan Credit Union's current headquarters).
-We will maintain a strong local and community focus in each area where we have branch locations.
-LMCU has maintained branch locations in Florida since 2015, and has already developed strong local and regional community relationships.
+The headquarters of our credit union is in Grand Rapids, Michigan (Lake Michigan Credit Union's original headquarters).
+We maintain a strong local and community focus in each area where we have branch locations.
+LMCU has maintained branch locations in Florida since 2015, and has already developed strong local and regional community relationships in the state.

 Are you planning to close any branch locations?